TomatenKuchenDEV/docs/docs/mcupdate.md

 Using the query port more information can be displayed, e.g. the current player names, used plugins and a few more.

 Next up is the type which is explained above already.
-The bot also wants to know the channel and format to know how you want the status to be formatted.
+The app also wants to know the channel and format to know how you want the status to be formatted.

 After you've completed the setup it may take a few minutes until the status is displayed.